|

 (DAH-'at) n.
 Knowledge; cp. binah and chochmah.
 Also refers to the 4th blessing of Shemoneh Esreh.
 Da'at is also sometimes transliterated as Daat.
 Da'at comes from yode'a, to know, and madu'a is the Hebrew interrogative for Why?

-Without understanding, there is no knowledge.
+Without knowledge, there is no understanding; Without understanding, there is no knowledge.
 (Avot 3:21)

-nor knowledge of God in the land (Hosea 4:1)
+Because there is no truth, nor mercy, nor knowledge of God in the land (Hosea 4:1)

 Kodesh HaKadoshim